-Drawout constructed SB breakers are designed to be installed from the front into a switchboard with a minimum width opening of 19 inches.
-The stationary drawout element may be secured in the switchboard at the front and rear to vertical supports, or at the top and bottom to horizontal supports.
+Drawout constructed SB breakers are designed to be installed from the front into a switchboard with a minimum width opening of 28.34 inches.
+The stationary drawout element may be secured in the switchboard at the front to vertical supports and at the top and bottom to horizontal supports.